 The Astronomy Department at the University of Washington offers a full curriculum of courses in various fields, including planetary astronomy, stellar structure and evolution, interstellar matter, galactic structure, extragalactic astronomy, observational and theoretical cosmology, and a summer observing course using a 30-inch telescope with modern instrumentation.

 The Bachelor of Science degree emphasizes the necessary background in physics and mathematics, plus 18 credits of upper level astronomy.
 It is designed for students who plan to attend graduate school or work at astronomical facilities.
 The small size and informal atmosphere of the department encourages close working relationships between faculty and students.
 The above picture shows some of our current and past astronomy majors.
-The undergrad students have created an Undergraduate Astronomy Institute, which is active in outreach activities, operating the Campus Observatory, organizing an on-campus astronomy club, doing photometry and spectroscopy using instrumentation on their 12 inch telescope (provided by Student Technology Fees), and putting together a radio telescope facility on campus.
+The undergrad students have created the League of Astronomers, which is active in outreach activities, operating the Campus Observatory, organizing an on-campus astronomy club, doing photometry and spectroscopy using instrumentation on their 12 inch telescope (provided by Student Technology Fees), and putting together a radio telescope facility on campus.

 Undergraduate Learning Goals